bentoml/BentoML/docs/source/tutorial.rst

     2022-07-01T21:57:48+0000 [INFO] [api_server:4] Service loaded from Bento directory: bentoml.Service(tag="iris_classifier:6otbsmxzq6lwbgxi", path="/home/bentoml/bento/")

-Most of the deployment tools built on top of BentoML uses Docker under the hood, it is recommended to test out serving from a containerized Bento docker image first, before moving to a production deployment.
+Most of the deployment tools built on top of BentoML use Docker under the hood.
+It is recommended to test out serving from a containerized Bento docker image first, before moving to a production deployment.
 This helps verify the correctness of all the docker and dependency configs specified in the :code:`bentofile.yaml`.